Advance Healthcare Directive Interoperability (cda-adi)

 Agent Appointment Part of the ADI Healthcare Agent Consent Entry

+Sub-part of the ADI Healthcare Agent Consent Entry.
 This entry part includes the info about who was apointed a healthcare agent and their ordinal role.
+This entry is not intended to be used as a complete clinical statement entry on its own.

 Care Experience Preferences Section